 We have added I citation to the suggested paper and made it clear that the existing citation is to a review and synthesis paper we retain this citation as we feel that it offers a good introduction for readers to the possible systems documented.
 The phrase “across the entire clade” is confusing when it refers to a hypothetical case.

 We have rephrased this statement

-The last part of the text describes how the equations might be applied when data exist for a group of organisms includes not just XY or X0 systems, but different systems in different lineages.
+This was not in reference to a hypothetical case, we are referring the the jumping spider clade, we have clarified this fact line 133 The last part of the text describes how the equations might be applied when data exist for a group of organisms includes not just XY or X0 systems, but different systems in different lineages.
 This is worth mentioning, but could be shortened, given that there are no data sets currently, and the approach has already been developed for other characters.
 In my opinion, this short paper will be much more likely to be read, and lead to advances in understanding, if it is shortened and made more readable — at present, parts are long-winded and make heavy weather of rather simple stuff.

 We believe the edits that we have made in response to other comments have largely dealt with these issues in particular we have greatly shortened the derivations and added additional empirical analyses.